rabani-to/challenge-frontend/README.md

 The core of this challenge is to understand how you handle to create a software with the guide of the all mighty google and AAVE/Compound docs.
 Apart from that, we expect you consider Distributed System trickery needed in distributed software, wrong states, remote state sync and ultimately, how output that to end users.

 We won't accept code only solutions, we expect your challenge to be served in a live URL.
-You can use Vercel, Netlify, Github/Gitlab Pages to do so.
+To serve your app we suggest using Vercel, Netlify or Github/Gitlab Pages.

 ## Sending your solution